Connect with others who understand.

 Written by Sarah Winfrey

-Here’s what you need to know if you’re living with psoriasis or PsA and hair loss.
-As with any psoriasis symptom, talk to your dermatologist if you notice new or worsening hair loss.
+Here’s what you need to know if you’re living with psoriasis or PsA and hair loss, also called alopecia.
+As with any psoriasis symptom, new or worsening hair loss is a reason to talk with your dermatologist.
 They can determine the cause and work with you to find the best way of managing it.

-Several MyPsoriasisTeam members have experienced hair loss — particularly from scalp psoriasis.
+Several MyPsoriasisTeam members have experienced hair loss, particularly from scalp psoriasis.
 “My hair was progressively thinning out,” wrote one member, “and then it started falling out in clumps at the plaque psoriasis places on my scalp.”
+The hair loss can come on quickly: “All of a sudden, I’m losing massive amounts of hair,” said another member.

-Sometimes, people lose a significant amount of hair, which can lead to difficult choices.
+People sometimes lose a significant amount of hair, which can lead to difficult choices.
 “My hair is falling out like crazy.
-I might shave my head due to scalp psoriasis,” one member lamented.
-Another wrote, “My hair has been falling out since March, and the thickness of my hair is down by 50 percent.”
+I might shave my head due to scalp psoriasis,” one member shared.
+Another wrote, “The thickness of my hair is down by 50 percent.”

 People with psoriasis generally experience hair loss in places on the scalp where they have plaques.
 Hair loss is usually temporary and hair regrows when symptoms are under control.
 (CC BY-NC-ND 3.0 NZ/DermNet)

-Psoriasis is an inflammatory condition affecting the immune system.
-Scalp psoriasis can affect both the skin cells and hair follicles.
-This can cause the follicles to weaken and make the hair they produce brittle.
-Although brittle hair may not necessarily fall out, it usually breaks more easily than healthy hair does.
+Psoriasis is a condition that causes the immune system to overreact, leading to inflammation.
+Scalp psoriasis can affect both skin cells and hair follicles.
+The condition can cause follicles to weaken, making hair brittle.
+The hair may not necessarily fall out, but it usually breaks more easily than healthy hair does.
 Simply brushing brittle hair or pulling it back into a tight hairstyle may cause breakage.
+Additionally, constant itching and scratching can damage already delicate hair, increasing the chances of hair loss.

 The inflammation from psoriasis causes plaques to build up on the skin.
 If you don’t remove these scales carefully, they can break off hair in the affected area.